snowplow-incubator/snowplow-micro-examples/README.md

 ```

 2. You need to consider how and when you reset Micro.
 We chose to use a Before [hook](https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests.html#Hooks) in the start of every `xx_app_spec.js` file, since the naming strategy ensures that the tests will run in `app`-`micro` pairs.
-3. If you just want to run only a particular app test file (and not all of them), you will also need its corresponding micro test file.
-Since this is a usual case, for example, when a particular spec file fails, we added another npm script `cy-micro:pair-run`, which will match a naming pattern and run the corresponding micro spec file after the matching app spec.
+3. If you just want to run only a particular app test file (and not all of them), you will also need its corresponding Micro test file.
+Since this is a usual case, for example, when a particular spec file fails, we added another npm script `cy-micro:pair-run`, which will match a naming pattern and run the corresponding micro-spec file after the matching app spec.
 The script can be seen in [package.json](./package.json).

 Example usage:
 1. To run all spec files in your `cypress/integration` directory (in alphabetical order)